This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-- Chicken Broth: Flavoring and adds to the sauce.
+- Chicken Broth: A savory base for the sauce.

-- Heavy Cream: Can substitute half and half, but won’t be as creamy in texture.
+- Heavy Cream: You can also substitute half and half, but it won’t be as creamy in texture.

-- Capers: Look for these with the pickles and jarred pepperoncinis
+- Capers: Look for these with the pickles and jarred pepperoncini.

-- Angel Hair Pasta: Can substitute spaghetti noodles if you would like.
+- Angel Hair Pasta: You can also use spaghetti noodles if you would like.